d2s/Documentation/docs/Intro.md

 ## The main opening view and a short intro to RsyncOSX

 This page is a short intro to RsyncoSX and a brief walkthrough of the main functions of RsyncOSX.
-The intro is based on *version 4.8.0* of RsyncOSX (to be released in beginning of Nov 2017).
-Version 4.8.0 is available for [download](https://github.com/rsyncOSX/RsyncOSX/releases) as a release candidate.
+The intro is based on *version 4.8.0* of RsyncOSX.
 For more details about the various functions of RsyncOSX please see the documentation about each function.

 Make sure you understand the basics how rsync works before using RsyncOSX (and rsync).
 See below: